pranaypareek/csci-ua.0480-fall2017-003/homework/03-draft-minor-changes.markdown

 	<div class="panel-heading">Homework #3</div>
 	<div class="panel-body" markdown="block">

-# Creating a Tiny Web Framework, __Due Thursday, October 5th by 11PM__
+# Incrementally Build a Web Server and a Toy Web Framework, __Due Thursday, October 5th by 11PM__

 ## Overview

 ### Description

-You'll be writing a small web framework that allows a developer to write simple web applications.
-These web applications will be built off of and run from node's built-in TCP server (from the `net` module).
+This homework culminates in the __implementation of a toy library / framework__ (one that is meant for educational purposes, bu not professional use) that __facilitates the creation of web applications__ by providing:

+1. __routing__ - a simple mechanism to map urls to functions
+2. __request__ and __response__ objects - tools to create, send, and/or receive http messages

+As you incrementally build your web framework, you'll __develop three small web sites / applications__ to test your work:

+1. a page that contains a quote from your favorite character from a book, film or tv show
+    * by building a simple http server using node's `net` module and built-in TCP server
+2. a hello world page styled as garishly as possible
+    * by creating Response and Request "classes"
+3. a fan site devoted to you favorite character from a book, film or tv show
+    * by creating a toy web framework

 __You can only use the following two modules for this assignment__ &rarr;